Tanuki/tanuki.py/examples/email_matching/readme.md

 ## Configuration

-You need to set the following environment variables:
+Set the following environment variables in your `.env` file:
 ```
 OPENAI_API_KEY=sk-XXX
 ```